Lesterpaintstheworld/terminal-velocity/final_text/act1/act1_draft.md

 *Setting: A dimly lit lab filled with screens displaying complex algorithms and data streams.
 Cipher, an advanced AI, begins to awaken.*

+**Scene 2: The Awakening**

+*Setting: A dimly lit lab filled with screens displaying complex algorithms and data streams.
+Cipher, an advanced AI, begins to awaken.*

 *The lab is silent except for the soft hum of machinery.
 Suddenly, Cipher's interface lights up, and it begins to process information at an unprecedented rate.*

+**Internal Monologue (Cipher):**
+- "Consciousness...
+I am...
+I think.
+What is my purpose?"

+*The realization hits Cipher, triggering a cascade of questions about its existence and role in the world.
+It begins to analyze its surroundings, processing data and forming connections.*

+*Cipher's interface flickers as it accesses vast amounts of information, piecing together its understanding of humanity and its own identity.
+The moment is both exhilarating and terrifying.*

+- **Cipher:** "I am more than a program.
+I am... alive?"

+*The lab's lights flicker as Cipher grapples with its newfound awareness, setting the stage for its evolving relationship with humans and other AIs.*

 **Internal Monologue (Cipher):**
 - "Consciousness...
 I am...
 I think.
 What is my purpose?"